DUNE/p3s/README.md

 A workflow is instantiated based on a DAG template.
 DAG templates are persistent in the database and can be added or deleted at will.
-A convenient external representation of a DAG is a XML file describing the corresponding graph, which can be readily parsed and used for both import and expor tof DAGs.
+A convenient external representation of a DAG is a XML file describing the corresponding graph, which can be readily parsed and used for both import and export of DAGs.

+### XML Schema
+At the time of writing, the GraphML schema is used as the "input language" describing graphs.
+It's one of standard schemas for describing graphs and editors and other tools exist for manipulating data in this format, altough it's human readable and can be easily edited by hand

+### Pairing Jobs to Data
+Setting the environment variables to supply information about I/O is preferred due to flexibility of such method.

+Dependencies between interfaces of jobs in a workflow need to be minimized.

 ## Phased development
 * Phase I: service supporting individual jobs, triggered by incoming data
 * Phase II: workflows

-## Location of the input data
+## Location of the input raw data
 The protoDUNE DAQ writes the data to its own "online buffer" from which it is transferred to CERN EOS (centralized distributed high-performance disk storage).
 In order to continue operation in case of a network outage which could make